msu-cse-outreach/technovation-book/_sources/5-TypesUI/code-along.rst

    int and/or as a float?
 Or for bool -- anything but all 0's is true.

-Let's look again at the program we are working on and the error it produces:
+Armed with this information about types, let's look again at the program we are working on and the error it produces:

 .. activecode:: ac-TG-input-error
     :language: python
     :nocodelens:
+    :timelimit: 40000

     The program is copied below and the ``input`` commands are added.
-    Run it to see the error that it produces.
+    Run this program
-    Type a whole number in the first input box and a color name in the second.
+    and type a whole number in the first input box and a color name in the second.
     ~~~~
     # draw a string of beads
     import turtle